mehediparvez/newsletter/README.md

    - Optimized database queries instead of sheet-by-sheet processing

 2. **Cost Efficiency**:
-   - Significant cost savings with Amazon Pinpoint vs HubSpot at scale
+   - Option to switch to more cost-effective email solutions like Amazon Pinpoint if needed
-   - Pay-per-use model for most AWS services
+   - Pay-per-use model for cloud services

 3. **Performance**:
    - BigQuery processes complex queries in seconds